 Open access policies

-Multiple open access policies will apply to your research, including the University of Nottingham, Research Excellence Framework and multiple funder policies.
+Multiple open access (OA) policies will apply to your research, including the University of Nottingham, Research Excellence Framework (REF) and various funder policies.

 On this page:

 The University of Nottingham open access policy

 The University of Nottingham OA policy supports a mixed green and gold model of open access.

 All research papers (including journal articles, conference proceedings, book chapters and similar material), where copyright allows, should be made available in an open access form upon publication.